Derrick Brooks: Regular season

+Postseason

 Broadcast and executive career

 Brooks previously was a football analyst for ESPN and co-host of The Red Zone on Sirius NFL Radio and as an analyst on ESPN First Take.

 In 2011, Brooks became a part owner and the team president for the Tampa Bay Storm of the Arena Football League.
 The team folded in December 2017.

 Since 2014, Brooks has served as a jointly-appointed appeals officer for the NFL and NFL Players Association, charged with reviewing discipline for in-game misconduct.

+On October 30, 2025, the South Florida Bulls announced Brooks' appointment as chief operating officer for the school's athletic program.

 Personal life

 Brooks is married and has four children.
 Brooks is a Christian.

-Derrick Brooks is the founder of the Brooks Bunch charity and youth scholarship foundation in the Tampa Bay area.
-He has taken local youth across the nation and South Africa with the objective of presenting a first-hand experience, or a "mobile classroom."
+Brooks is the founder of Derrick Brooks Charities.
+He has taken local youth across the nation and South Africa with the objective of presenting a first-hand experience, or a "mobile classroom," this group is known as the Brooks Bunch.
 Brooks also headed the founding of the Brooks-DeBartolo Collegiate High School in Tampa with fellow Pro Football Hall of Fame member Edward J. DeBartolo Jr.

 Brooks is well known for his charity work and his advocacy of the importance of education.
 He was the co-recipient of the 2000 Walter Payton Man of the Year Award and was named to the Florida State University Board of Trustees in 2003 by Governor Jeb Bush.